Operation Matterhorn: Yawata

 On the way back to Chengdu, B-29 Superfortresses 42-6231 and 42-93826 crashed into a mountainsides north of Chegdu with the loss of all on board.
 Another, B-29 42-6293, with Time-Life photographer Harry Zinder on board, has to make an emergency landing on the grass airstrip at Neixiang.
-The crew escaped unscathed, and eventually made it back to Chengdu, but theor B-29 was strafed and destroyed by Japanese aircraft.
+The crew escaped unscathed, and eventually made it back to Chengdu, but their B-29 was strafed and destroyed by Japanese aircraft.
 To get his B-29s back to India, Wolfe had to borrow 15,000 USgal from the 312th Fighter Wing's meager supply.
 Although the B-29s sat on the ground at Chengdu unprotected for several days afterwards, there were no Japanese attacks on the bases at Chengdu.

 The raid on Yawata cost seven B-29s and 56 crewmen and a war correspondent.
 Photos of the target were taken by the Fourteenth Air Force on 8 June, which indicated that only one bomb had landed in the target area, striking a power house 3,700 ft from the coke ovens.
 Press releases were factual and downplayed the damage inflicted.
 The existence of the Twentieth Air Force and XX Bomber Command were disclosed for the first time.